|Subject / Grade||Honors Pre-Calculus and Calculus AB|

 Keep up to date with your child's grades by signing up for and viewing grades/assignments on Infinite Campus:

-Welcome to Arizona College Prepatory.
-I am Ms. Mohr and I teach both Mathematics and Computer Science in order to best serve ACP students; I teach seventh through twelfth graders in classes ranging from Pre-Algebra to Calculus BC as well as Software Engineering.
+Welcome to Arizona College Prep.
+I am Ms. Mohr and I have taught both Mathematics and Computer Science in order to best serve ACP students; I have taught seventh through twelfth graders in classes ranging from Pre-Algebra to AP Calculus BC as well as Software Engineering.
+For the 2018-2019 School year I will be teaching Pre-Calculus and AP Calculus BC.

 My Education and Professional Background